MBA Interviews: What to Expect, How to Prepare, and How to Stand Out (2025)

 Consider the information you learn from the program’s website as table stakes.
 It's what every other applicant should be aware of, so it's important to go a step further to gain more insight.

-One way to do this is to talk to people with real insight into the program.
+The best way to do this is to talk to people with real insight into the program.
 Reach out to current students and/or alumni to see if they'd be willing to share their experiences or offer any advice.
-Use LinkedIn to find people with some kind of connection to you–perhaps someone from your alma mater, someone with a similar career trajectory, someone who played the same sport as you, or someone who volunteered at the same organization.
+Use LinkedIn to find people with some kind of connection to you – perhaps someone from your alma mater, someone with a similar career trajectory, someone who played the same sport as you, or someone who volunteered at the same organization.
 Reach out, let them know you’re a prospective applicant, and ask if you can set up a brief chat to learn from them.
 Most times, you'll find people very willing to share their experiences.
 Make sure to prepare thoughtful questions and show your gratitude for their time during and after the call.

 Other ways to dig deeper include the following: